-We talked to Brian Stroeh of Heroic Rhino about how they make it way easier for ambitious startup founders to team up with highly skilled and experienced business mentors from all over the world and this is what he said about it.
+Brian Stroeh of Heroic Rhino tells us about how they connect ambitious startup founders with highly skilled & experienced business mentors worldwide.

 First of all, how are you and your family doing in these COVID-19 times?

 Brian Stroeh: We are doing very well, thank you.
 As with business, we also have to adapt as a family to the new conditions that the Covid-19 pandemic has set.
 But that’s ok, we really can’t complain.
 Now we actually get to spend more time together as a family.
 And with the rising tendency of people working from home during (and likely after) the pandemic is over, this could be a new normal for many other families around the world and us.

 Tell us about you, your career, how you founded Heroic Rhino.